Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Experiments and Results

 The comparisons with the best approaches for class-imbalance learning are shown in Table \ref{tab:comp_imbalanced}.
 Note that we used a high degree of imbalance for the case of all six datasets to clearly show the impact of the class imbalance {problem on the performance of the different} approaches (Fig.\ref{fig:exp_set}).
 For {fairness and conclusive} comparisons, our experimental procedure was kept as close as possible to the proposed CoSen CNN.
 For example, for the case of CoSen Support Vector Machine (SVM) and Random Forest (RF) classifiers, we used the $4096$ dimensional features extracted from the pre-trained deep CNN (D) \cite{simonyan2014very}.
-Similarly, for the cases of over and under-sampling, we used the same $4096$ dimensional features, {which have shown} to perform well on other classification datasets.
-We {also} report comparisons with all types of data sampling techniques i.e., over-sampling (SMOTE \cite{chawla2002smote}), under-sampling (Random Under Sampling - RUS \cite{mani2003knn}) and hybrid sampling (SMOTE-RSB$^{*}$ \cite{ramentol2012smote}).
+Similarly, for the cases of over and under-sampling, we used the same $4096$ dimensional features, {which have shown} to perform well on other classification datasets. \rev{A two-layered neural network was used for classification with these sampling procedures. } We {also} report comparisons with all types of data sampling techniques i.e., over-sampling (SMOTE \cite{chawla2002smote}), under-sampling (Random Under Sampling - RUS \cite{mani2003knn}) and hybrid sampling (SMOTE-RSB$^{*}$ \cite{ramentol2012smote}).
 Note that despite the simplicity of the approaches {in} \cite{chawla2002smote, mani2003knn}, they have been shown to perform very well on imbalanced datasets in data mining \cite{garcia2007class,he2009learning}.
-We also compare with the cost sensitive versions of popular classifiers (weighted SVM \cite{tang2009svms} and weighted RF \cite{chen2004using}).
-For the case of weighted SVM, we used the standard implementation of LIBSVM \cite{chang2011libsvm} and set the class dependent costs based on the proportion of each class in the training set.
-Our proposed approach demonstrates a significant improvement over all of the cost sensitive class imbalance methods.
+We also compare with the \rev{cost-sensitive} versions of popular classifiers (weighted SVM \cite{tang2009svms} and weighted RF \cite{chen2004using}).
+For the case of weighted SVM, we used the standard implementation of LIBSVM \cite{chang2011libsvm} and set the \rev{class-dependent} costs based on the proportion of each class in the training set. \rev{Finally, we experiment with a recent cost-sensitive deep learning based technique of Chung \etal \cite{chung2015cost}.
+Unlike our approach, \cite{chung2015cost} does not automatically learn class-specific costs.
+To have a fair comparison, we incorporate their proposed smooth one-sided regression (SOSR) loss as the last layer of the baseline CNN model in our experiments.
+Similar to \cite{chung2015cost}, we use the approach proposed in \cite{abe2004iterative} to generate fixed cost matrices.} Our proposed approach demonstrates a significant improvement over all of the \rev{cost-sensitive} class imbalance methods.

 { Since our approach updates the costs with respect to the data statistics (i.e., data distribution, class separability and classification errors), {an interesting aspect is to analyse the performance when the costs are fixed and set equal to these statistics instead of updating them adaptively}.
 We experiment with fixed costs instead of adaptive costs in the {case of} CoSen-CNN.
 For this purpose, we used three versions of fixed costs, based on the class representation (H), data separability (S) and classification errors (M).
 Table~\ref{tab:comp_fixedcost} shows the results for each dataset with four different types of costs. {The results} show that none of the fixed costs significantly improve the performance in comparison to the adaptive cost.
 This shows that the optimal costs are not the H, S and M themselves, rather an intermediate set of values give the best performance for cost-sensitive learning. }